Tolian500/discord-rsi-bot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is build as test task for Xtrades.net